Bhushankoli22/Todo_list_app_using_ReactJS/README.md

   <li> Add Todo by pressing Enter key</li>
   <li> Delete Todo</li>
  </ol>
-Will need to add a login page for this.
+Will need to add a login page for this